zoeyfyi/Boop-GTK/README.md

 ### Additional Scripts

 More scripts can be found in the [Boop repo](https://github.com/IvanMathy/Boop/tree/main/Scripts).
+These scripts can also be found in the <a href="https://aur.archlinux.org/packages/boop-gtk-extra-scripts/"><code>boop-gtk-extra-scripts</code></a> package on the AUR.

 ### Building